opensecuritycontroller/opensecuritycontroller.org/concepts/concepts.md

-# Concepts
+# OSC Concepts

-***

-[REF:2.5] To configure OSC to act as a broker, you first define the building blocks.
-You then use these building blocks to configure OSC so that it can act as a broker between the virtualization provider and security solutions.
+To successfully use OSC, it is important to first understand its main concepts.
+The OSC main concepts help define its architecture and use cases and are built-upon related industry concepts such as security groups, policies, etc.

 ## Virtualization Connectors
-In this building block, you define the virtualization provider entities.
-You must confirm that the virtualization provider is accessible to OSC.
-* For VMware, you define the IP address and administrator logon credentials for NSX and vCenter.
-* For OpenStack, you must make sure to define administrator credentials to Horizon, which is the OpenStack user-interface.
+This concept defines the information needed to connect OSC to a virtualization provider - such as OpenStack - and to an SDN controller, for instance, IP addresses and user credentials.
+The OSC platform supports multiple virtualization connectors enabling the user to orchestrate security appliances on multiple virtualization platforms.

+## Security Groups
+Security groups are used to manage virtual assets and instances such as tenant networks, subnets, and individual virtual machines.
+Once a security group is defined, it can be bound to a deployed security service function to protect the grouped assets.

 ## Manager Connectors
-In this building block, you define the management console for managing the security appliances.
-For IPS, you define the Manager IP address and the root admin logon credentials, which will manage the Virtual Sensors installed in the hosts.
-For firewall, you define the Security Management Console (SMC) IP address and the API authentication key.
+This concept defines the information needed to connect OSC to security service managers, for instance, IP addresses and user credentials or API keys.
+The OSC platform supports multiple manager connectors enabling the user to simultaneously orchestrate security appliances provided by different service managers.

-## Appliance Instances
+## Policies
-The virtual security appliances, which intercept the traffic from the VMs.
-For IPS, Virtual Sensors are the security appliance instances, which are referred to as Virtual Security System instances.
-For firewall, Virtual Layer 2 Firewalls are the security appliance instances, which are referred to as VSS Container Firewalls.
+A security policy's role is to define and enforce what assets need to be protected and how those assets are protected.
+OSC retrieves the policies defined by a security manager by utilizing the manager connector and binds them to a security group along with a security service for enforcement.

-## Security Services
+## Security Service Functions
-This component refers to the security service you intend to deploy such as next-generation IPS or next-generation firewall.
-You can use the **Service Function Catalog** page to upload corresponding software images for further deployment through OSC.
+Security services such as IPS or next-generation firewall are intended to be deployed to protect the assets contained in a security group.
+As defined by OSC, a security service function describes the software image file as well as other metadata, such as the function's model and version.
+Some supported operations include managing service function versions and upgrading or downgrading the software image for deployed appliances.

 ## Distributed Appliances
-A distributed appliance, associates the security solution and the virtualization solution.
-That is, you define a distributed appliance using the virtualization connectors and security manager connector as building blocks.
+A distributed appliance associates the managed security services to the virtualization environments needing protection.
+A distributed appliance is defined by the security service function, one or more virtualization connectors, and a single manager connector.
+Each relationship between the domains defined by the appliance's manager connector and each virtualization connector represents a [virtual system](#virtual-security-systems).
-In a distributed appliance, you specify the following:
-* One security manager connector.
-* The model and version of the security appliance.
-For IPS, this is the version and model of the virtual Sensors, which are later deployed in the ESXi hosts.
-For firewall, this is the version of the VMware vCenter compatible image of:
-* One or more virtualization connectors.
-* For each virtualization connector, you must select a Manager admin domain.
-The security appliances are managed under the specified admin domain.
-In the case of IPS, if you select My Company (root admin domain), all virtual Sensors are managed under My Company in the Manager.
-In case of firewall, select shared domain in SMC to view the managed devices.

 ![Distributed Appliance](./images/distributed_appliance.png)
 *Distributed Appliance and Virtual Systems*

 ## Deployment Specifications
-A deployment specification empowers you to mobilize the objective of your service deployment strategy.
-Since every implementation varies from another, you can employ a strategy that best suits your requirements.
-In the meanwhile, OSC continually monitors the infrastructure to make sure that your objectives are implemented.
-Examples of what you can achieve through a deployment specification are:
-* Deploy security services only on particular hosts or tenants.
-* Provision more than one instance of a security service on a single host to load balance traffic.
-* Designate a set of hypervisor to have many security instances so as to handle all traffic flowing to and from VMs to pass through that host.
+A deployment specification enables the user to deploy security services on the virtualization platform.
+A deployment specification is defined through a distributed appliance and allows the user to specify the deployment target and the number of instances to be deployed.
+Deployment targets can consist of a group of hosts or entire network tenants.

-## Virtual Systems
+## Virtual Security Systems
-A virtualization connector associated with a manager domain is a virtual system.
-The most common example of a virtual system is the Virtual Security System for IPS and Virtual Security System container for firewall.
-A Virtual Security System is the logical container object for all deployed virtual security service functions or Virtual Security System instances.
+A virtual security system (virtual system) is the logical container object for all distributed appliances.
+This concept refers to the relationship between a single virtualization connector and a domain defined by the manager connector associated with the distributed appliance.

+## Traffic Policy Mappings
+Traffic policy mapping represents the relationship between a security policy and a virtual security system.
+A mapping is created when a user binds a security group to a virtual system providing a security policy.

-## Agents
+## Appliance Instances
-Security services deployed through OSC have the following agents.
-* Control Path Agent: This agent is responsible for communication between the security services and the security manager.
-* Data Path Agent: This agent makes sure the traffic from the VMs are routed through the security service for inspection in case of VMware.
-The data path agent does not manage traffic for Openstack.
+An appliance instance is a single deployment unit of the distributed appliance.
+Each instance represents a deployed security function which will intercept the traffic between the protected virtual machines.

 ## Jobs and Tasks
-Some of the actions that you perform in OSC are treated as jobs and tasks.
-The high-level action is treated as a job.
-For example, synchronizing a distributed appliance is a job.
-A job might consist of a number of tasks.
-That is, a job can be broken down into tasks.
-For example, if synchronizing a distributed appliance is the job, checking the manager connector and validating existing NSX components are some of the tasks.
-When all tasks are completed successfully, the corresponding job is complete.
-Jobs and tasks enable you to easily track and troubleshoot your actions in OSC.
-When you trigger a job, the state, status, start time, completed time, and so on are displayed for the job as well as its component tasks.
-Certain actions you perform in OSC are tracked as jobs.
-When you start a job, it triggers one or more background activities in OSC.
-These background activities are tracked as tasks of that job.
-Therefore, a job is completed only when all its tasks are successfully completed.
-Jobs and tasks enable easy tracking and troubleshooting.
-For example, if a job failed, you just have to look at the failed task to locate the stage at which the job failed.
-If a job is running for a long time, you can troubleshoot by looking at the task at which the processing is stuck.
-OSC triggers a job, when you take any of the following actions:
-* Create, edit, synchronize, or delete a manager connector.
-* Create, edit, synchronize, or delete a distributed appliance.
-* Synchronize appliance instances.
-* Appliance instance re-authentication.
-* Upgrade the software for an appliance instance.
-* Modify the password of the default users.
+Some of the actions that are performed in OSC trigger jobs and tasks that perform asynchronous operations against external services such as security managers and the virtualization platform.
+The set of synchronized operations defines a job while its underlying actions are referred to as tasks.
+The overall status of the job depends on the status of its tasks.
+* Example: Synchronizing a distributed appliance is a job while checking the connectivity to the security manager is a task.

 ## Alarms, Alerts and Archives
-You can now setup alarms that trigger alerts.
-The alarms can be set for different types of failures like job failures, system failure, or appliance instance failures.
-Different severity levels can be defined for each type of failure, and also add an email notification to be sent out in case of a failure.
-An alert is generated for every failure event that occurs.
-The description for the failure provides an easy way to troubleshoot the failure thereby reducing downtime.
-Alerts are generated with different severity level which depends on the severity level defined in the alarm.
-You can also acknowledge alerts that have been viewed so that you can filter alerts that require attention.
-You can archive older jobs and alerts.
-Tasks related to the jobs are also archived.
-You can either set an auto schedule to archive the jobs and alerts, or manually trigger archiving whenever required.
-There are different options by which you can set a schedule for archiving.
-You can also download the previous archived files for analysis.
+**Alarms** are setup to trigger alerts.
+Alarms can be set for different types of failures such as job failures, system failures, or appliance instance failures.
+Different severity levels can be defined for each type of failure.

+**Alerts** are generated for every failure event that occurs.
+Alerts are generated with different severity levels depending on the severity level defined in the alarm.

+A user can **archive** older jobs and alerts.
+Tasks related to the archived jobs are also archived.
+A schedule can be set to automatically archive the jobs and alerts or can be manually triggered to archive whenever required.

+## Plugins
+Plugins facilitate the communication between OSC and the security manager and SDN controllers.
+There are two types of plugins:
+* **[SDN Controller Plugins](../plugins/sdn_controller_plugin.md)** allow OSC to communicate with the SDN controllers.
+* **[Manager Plugins](../plugins/security_mgr_plugin.md)** allow OSC to communicate with the security managers.